qiyf/PredictiveGenome/README.md

 # DRAGON
 DRAGON is a software package to enable De novo, and RAtional prediction of Genome organizatiON.
 It provides an implementation of the model proposed in the [manuscript](https://www.biorxiv.org/content/early/2018/03/15/282095) to simulate chromosome structure and dynamics.
+With DRAGON, one can predict the structure of a 25Mb long chromatin region from a variety of cell types using genome-wide profiles of histone modifications and CTCF molecules.

+The package is mainly written in Python, and it streamlines all the necessary steps to process [epigenomics data](./chromatinStates),

 ## Dependencies
 The package for Predictive Genome Model is mainly written in Python.
 The LAMMPS package is written in C++.